stanislaspiron/f5-bnk/README.md

 # F5 BNK Lab guide

-This documentation describes how to deploy F5 BNK on K3S cluster
+This documentation describes how to deploy F5 BNK on Kubernetes Cluster

 Minimum system requirement for Demo mode are
 - Single Node: